 South Dakota State University English Professor Christine Stewart received the 2018 Whirling Prize in Poetry from Etchings Press for her book, “Bluewords Greening.”
 The theme for 2018 was disabilities.

 In her book, Stewart, who writes as Stewart-Nunez, describes her experiences as a woman coping with miscarriages and as a mother raising a child with disabilities.
 “Bluewords Greening,” which was published by Terrapin Books in 2016, is available on Amazon.com.

-Stewart will receive a $500 honorarium and 25 copies of a broadside, currently being designed by UIndy’s Hullabaloo Press student artists.
-In addition, Stewart will be part of a March episode of The Potluck Podcast: Ulndy & the Arts.
+Stewart received a $500 honorarium and 25 copies of a broadside, designed by UIndy’s Hullabaloo Press student artists.
+In addition, Stewart is part of an episode of The Potluck Podcast: Ulndy & the Arts.

 Lynn Sargeant, dean of the College of Arts, Humanities and Social Sciences, said, “This is such a wonderful honor, especially because it is student-driven.”
 Etchings Press is a student-run University of Indianapolis publisher.

 Stewart agreed: “The professor and a group of advanced students make the choice.
 The students gave me feedback on why they chose my book—that’s something you don’t usually get.”